klandergren/jekyll-last-commit/README.md

 Example default output: `2022-12-11 19:54:26 -0800`

-Use with liquid date filter:
+Can be formatted using a liquid `date` filter:
 ```
 {{ page.last_modified_at | date: '%B' }}
 ```